baidu-security/webshell-scanner-client/readme.md

 | Java       | .jsp .jspx .war                             |
 | Archive    | .rar .zip .tar .xz .tbz .tgz .tbz2 .bz2 .gz |

+If you submit an unsupported file type it will be rejected.

 ## API Usage

-The webshell scanner API runs asynchronously.
-The verdict needs be retrieved later via the `result` API.
+The webshell scanner API runs asynchronously, all uploaded sample is queued for scanning.
+The result can be retrieved later via the `result` API.

 ### Enqueue API